Kyle1668/SRJC-CS-Club-Website/README.md

 In order to make development easier, one the project, we use a series of custom make commands.
 These commands can be found in the `Makefile`.
 You execute each command by typing in `make x` where x is the name of the command while in the project root directory.

 (**NOTE**: `make` is not recognized by the default Windows Command Prompt or PowerShell.
-For a native Windows solution, please see the "Make Commands (Windows)" section bellow)
+For a native Windows solution, please see the [Make Commands (Windows)](https://github.com/Kyle1668/SRJC-CS-Club-Website/tree/andrew-readme-windows#make-commands-windows) section bellow)

 * `make run` : Runs the python web server.
 The web page will open in localhost 8000.
 Requires Python 3.
 * `make run-alt` : Does the same of the regular `make-run` but supports Python 2.